weecology/branch-arch/GeneralAllometry/README.md

 ## Results

-`SMA-allometries` builds the table of apple and cherry allometries for the length~diameter relationship and mass~diameter relationship.
+`SMA-allometries.R` builds the table of apple and cherry allometries for the length~diameter relationship and mass~diameter relationship.
 The table appears as Table 2 in the manuscript.

 `Ch1-Fig2.R` builds a summary figure of allometric exponents at a species level for the relationships investigates in this study.
 The figure appears as Fig 2 in the manuscript.

+### Supplemental

+Supplemental figures are available in [`BrymErnest-PeerJ-Supplemental.pdf`](https://github.com/weecology/branch-arch/blob/master/GeneralAllometry/BrymErnest-PeerJ-Supplemental.pdf).

 `Ch1-FigS1.R` builds a figure to visualize the linear vs poly fits against R2 and sample size.
 The figure appears as Fig S1 in the manuscript.